mmtree/make_figures_for_publication_tutorial/Tutorial 1 - basics/README.md

 ### Inkscape step 1 &ndash; import pdfs

 **Import images:** First we import the pdf subfigures generated using Matlab.
+Make sure the figures you are importing do not have too large of a file size.
+Working with large image files in Inkscape will make Inkscape very slow and even crash.
+If you have large image files, try making the files smaller before importing.
+One way to make files smaller is to plot few points when generating the figure in Matlab.

     File -> Import -> demo_fig1.pdf